International Students | COVID-19 FAQs

 Information about how to obtain digital proof of vaccination through the Commonwealth Government can be found here.

 To book your vaccination, visit the SA Health website .

 For all other health and wellbeing questions, including what to do if you test positive, please refer to the StudyAdelaide FAQs.

 Do I require a travel exemption to travel to Australia?

 Am I required to quarantine when I arrive in Australia?

 There is no longer a requirement to quarantine upon arrival in Australia.
-Fully vaccinated international travellers arriving into Adelaide will be required to take a COVID-19 test within 24 hours of arrival and quarantine until they have been tested.
+International travellers arriving in Adelaide are required to take a COVID-19 test within 24 hours of arrival and quarantine until they receive a result.